dynamsoft-docs/capture-vision-docs-mobile/faq/exclude-architectures.md

 [<< Back to FAQ index](index.md)

 Dynamsoft framework can be used to build an app for arm64 iOS.
-If you build the app for arm64 simulator and you are migrate your app from older versions to Xcode 12 or higher, the following error message may pops up:
+If you build the app for arm64 simulator and you are migrating your app from older versions to Xcode 12 or higher, the following error message may pop up:

 > ld: "Building for iOS Simulator, but linking in dylib built for iOS, file '/ios/Pods/DynamsoftBarcodeReader/DynamsoftBarcodeReader.xcframework/DynamsoftBarcodeReader' for architecture arm64"